 Purpose of the course.
-The purpose of this course is to teach how to write a manuscript or grant proposal in a theme related to population neuroscience.
-Population neuroscience, also known as neuroepidemiology, consists of the application of state of the art population science and neuroscience to better understand the pathogenesis and etiology of a given disease of the central nervous system.
+The purpose of this course is to write a manuscript or grant proposal on a topic related to population neuroscience.
+Population neuroscience consists of the application of state of the art population science and neuroscience to better understand the pathogenesis and etiology of a given disease of the central nervous system.
 This course provides the students with a practical opportunity to write a proposal or a manuscript using neuroepidemiological methods that focus on a specific CNS disease/condition.

-Emphasis is placed on: a. factors that influence vulnerability to onset, progression and response to treatment of neurological diseases, including geographic variations; b. methodologies to assess disorders of the central nervous system (CNS), including neuropsychological assessments, postmortem methodologies and neuroimaging tools.
+Emphasis is placed on: a. factors that influence vulnerability to onset, progression and response to treatment of neurological diseases, including geographic variations; b. methodologies to assess disorders of the central nervous system (CNS) via neuropsychological and post-mortem assessments.

-In addition to students pursuing Doctoral and Master level degrees in Epidemiology, this course is designed to reach trainees in a variety of fields, including neurology, neuroscience, psychology, psychiatry, medicine, physical medicine and rehabilitation, and computer science.
+In addition to students pursuing Doctoral and Master level degrees in Epidemiology, Neuroscience, Psychology, this course is designed to reach trainees in a variety of fields, including neurology, psychiatry, medicine, physical medicine and rehabilitation, and computer science.